1369 words

 AI is not too much for you.
 You’re ready.

-You don’t need to code a neural network from scratch to understand AI.
-You just need to know:
+You don’t have to build a neural network from scratch to get AI.
+You just need three things down:

 • How it learns